-Some of the many perks to using Outbrain include high-quality traffic, header/image testing and a trial period.
-One con worth mentioning is, during the last year they redefined their policies to make them stricter.
+Some of the many perks to using Outbrain include high-quality traffic, header/image testing, and a trial period.
+One con worth mentioning is, during the last year, they redefined their policies to make them stricter.

-An interesting feature with Epom is its collaborations with Millennial Media, AdMob and InMobi that allow it to reach a wider network of users.
+An interesting feature with Epom is the collaborations with Millennial Media, AdMob, and InMobi that allow it to reach a wider network of users.

 15. Vibrant Media

-With its simple, user-friendly interface, Revcontent has been growing immensely in the past year and allows your content to access top-notch sites including the likes of Forbes.
+With its simple, user-friendly interface, Revcontent has been growing immensely in the past year and allows your content to access top-notch sites, including the likes of Forbes.

 If you’re looking to improve your leads, this is definitely worth a shot.